 - ‘Natural remedies’ vs. science-based medicine.
 The naïve presentation of some of the ‘woo’ can be appalling.

 - Vaccination.
-(I now rarely write on this: this is Helen’s specialist area, and covered in her blog, Diplomatic Immunity.)
+(I now write on this less often: this is Helen’s specialist area and covered in her blog, Diplomatic Immunity.)

-- Genetically modified-organisms (GMOs) and genetic engineering (GE).
+- Genetically modified-organisms (GMOs), genetic engineering (GE) and gene therapy.